 PALS Chapter 8: Tachycardia Practice Test

-Last Updated on May 10, 2025
+Last Updated on June 28, 2025

-Pediatric Advanced Life Support PALS Chapter 8: Tachycardia Practice Test 2025 Questions Answers Quiz.
-Tachycardia is a heart rate greater than normal for a child’s age.
+Pediatric Advanced Life Support PALS Chapter 8: Tachycardia Practice Test 2025 Questions and Answers Quiz.
+Tachycardia is a heart rate greater than usual for a child’s age.
 Like bradycardia, tachycardia can be life-threatening if it compromises the heart’s ability to perfuse effectively.
 When the heart beats too quickly, there is a shortened relaxation phase.

 PALS Chapter 8: Tachycardia Practice Test